jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 Q: Oh, still the same nut formula.

 A: Yes.
 In other words, I don't recommend the cooked starches at all, cooked carbs, but to use the nut formula instead.
-It does the same thing without the acrylamides and the heterocyclic amines, I mean the advanced glycation end products collecting.
+It does the same thing without the acrylamides and the advanced glycation end products collecting.

-Q:  [unintelligible] When you get the urge to [unintelligible].
-Can you do that too often?
+Q: With the nut formula, when you get the urge to for bread or something.
+Can you do that too often in a week?

 A: Yes.